phalaaxx/rbt-go/README.md

 Configuration files must be in JSON format and file names must end with .json extension, however it is not necessary to specify file extension with -f option.
 It will be appended if necessary.
 If the provided file name does not exist, RBT will try to also search for it in /etc/rbt directory.

+Configuration fields
+--

+Configuration files are in JSON format and have several fields to configure backup jobs.
+These are:

+* name - this is the name of the server that is to be backed up; it must be resolvable address because this is used to connect to the remote server
+* backups - the number of backup copies to keep; last (newest) backup copy is always in a directory $target/backup.0
+* rest - number of seconds between backups; if new backup is attempted before this time has passed since the last successful backup - nothing will happen
+* target - the root directory for server backups
+* files - list of files / directories names to copy from the remote server in backup directories
+* exclude - list of files / directories to exclude from backups

 Authentication
 --